Stochastic approximations to the Pitman-Yor process: Theory and algorithms

 \begin{quote} \centerline{{\sc Algorithm 2} (Approximate sampler of $\epsilon$-PY)} {\tt 1: generate $T\overset{d}{=} T_{\alpha,\theta}$ 2: set $\tau\leftarrow 1+\lfloor (\epsilon T/\alpha)^{-\alpha/(1-\alpha)} \rfloor$ 3. for $i=1,\ldots,\tau$:$\quad$ generate $V_i$ from $\text{\rm beta}(1-\alpha,\theta+i\alpha)$. \\ \phantom{3. for $i=1,\ldots,\tau$:$\quad$} set $p_i= V_i\prod_{j=1}^{i-1}(1-V_j)$ 4. set $R_\tau= 1-\sum_{i=1}^\tau p_i=\prod_{i=1}^\tau (1-V_j)$ 5: generate $\tau+1$ random variates $\xi_{0},\xi_{1},\ldots,\xi_{\tau}$ from $P_0$ 6: set $ P_\epsilon(\ddr x) =\sum_{i=1}^{\tau}\p_i \delta_{\xi_i}(\ddr x)+ R \delta_{\xi_0}(\ddr x)$ } \end{quote}

 {\sc Algorithm 2} is an {\it approximate} sampler of the $\epsilon$-PY process (while {\sc Algorithm 1} is an {\it exact} one) since it introduces two sources of approximations.
 First, through the use of the asymptotic distribution of $\tau(\epsilon)$.
-Second, through {\tt Step 3} since the $V_i$'s are not generated according to the conditional distribution given $\tau(\epsilon)=n+1$ (or, equivalently $R_n<\epsilon$), rather unconditionally.
+Second, through {\tt Step 3} since the $V_i$'s are not generated according to the conditional distribution given $\tau(\epsilon)$, rather unconditionally.
 Finding the conditional distribution of $V_i$, or an asymptotic approximation thereof, is not an easy task and is object of current research.
-In terms of the renewal process in \eqref{eq:T_n}, the problem is to generate the waiting time $Y_i=-\log(1-V_i)$, $i=1,\ldots,n$, from the conditional distribution of the renewal epochs $(T_1,\ldots,T_n)$ given $T_n\leq t=-\log 1/\epsilon$.
-The latter does not seem to be easily tractable, as it would be if $N(t)$ were a mixed sample processes or, equivalently, a Cox process, cf. \citet[Section 6.3]{Gra:97}.
+In terms of the renewal process interpretation in \eqref{eq:T_n}--\eqref{eq:N(t)}, the problem is to generate the waiting times $Y_i=-\log(1-V_i)$, $i=1,\ldots,n$, from the conditional distribution of the renewal epochs $(T_1,\ldots,T_n)$ given $N(t)=n$ for $t=-\log 1/\epsilon$.